shanjindada/learn-git/readme.txt

-git is a good thing.
+git is a very good thing.
 git is a version control system.